Truck Driver Fatigue

 Truck Driver Fatigue in Harris County

-With extensive experience protecting the rights of truck accident victims, our firm can recognize the signs of driver fatigue.
+With extensive experience protecting the rights of truck accident victims, my firm can recognize the signs of driver fatigue.
 We will inspect the truck driver’s logbook and gas receipts and check black box and GPS data to determine whether or not a driver exceeded the amount of allowable hours.
 Drivers are always looking for ways to cut corners and extend their hours in order to meet deadlines, but when they do so, they put other motorists on the roadway at risk.

 Every truck is required by law to have a black box, which records information regarding truck speed and other maneuvers.
 If a truck was drifting in between lanes and making sudden steering adjustments, it may be a sign of driver fatigue.